alanjding/RubikTreeLang/README.md

 # RubikTreeLang
-A minimalistic esoteric programming language with a Rubik's Cube tree memory tape.
+A minimalistic esoteric programming language with a Rubik's Cube tree (well it's actually more of a trie) memory tape.
 How exactly does that work, you ask?

 RubikTreeLang is modeled somewhat after the Turing machine with one read-write head and a shiftable infinite memory tape.
 In this language, the read-write head and its functionality remain very similar to the Turing machine.
 However, instead of to a one-dimensional sequential memory, data is written to stickers on a virtual 2x2x2 Rubik's Cube.
 Each sticker cell contains an (unsigned) one-byte payload.
 Shifting the tape left and right is instead replaced with legal twists of the Rubik's Cube.